simpleanalytics/blog/_posts/2021-04-30-google-penalizes-you-for-using-google-analytics.md

 The public test data is [available on his GitHub repo](https://github.com/olavp/impact-of-analytics-on-core-web-vitals#readme).

+## Asynchronous code

+There is a [common misconception](https://twitter.com/ismael_fi/status/1388417954350514178) around asynchronous code.
+People believe there is no impact on the performance score.
+This belief is **not** valid.
+We did run our test with scripts running with the `async` attribute.
+Simple Analytics did support this from the start; Google Analytics followed by making it part of their latest embed script.
+It affects the performance score, therefore, on the page ranking in Google as well.

 ## Conclusion

 As you can see in the above numbers, Simple Analytics is performing better than Google Analytics.
 Google hurts the performance score by roughly 4%, and we almost have zero impact (0.1%).